 By effectively predicting the potential peak day(s), consumers can reduce their electricity usage to lower their capacity tag for the next capacity year.
 A reduction in the capacity tag will help mitigate the increase in the capacity costs going forward.

-To get started with your no-charge Capacity Tag Analysis, simply complete the form at right.
+To get started with your no-charge Capacity Tag Analysis, simply complete and submit this form.